ApiLogicServer/Docs/docs/Sample-Integration.md

     Logic provides significant improvements over procedural logic, as described below.

     | CHARACTERISTIC | PROCEDURAL | DECLARATIVE | WHY IT MATTERS |
     | :--- |:---|:---|:---|
     | **Reuse** | Not Automatic | Automatic - all Use Cases | **40X Code Reduction** |
     | **Invocation** | Passive - only if called  | Active - call not required | Quality |
     | **Ordering** | Manual | Automatic | Agile Maintenance |
     | **Optimizations** |Manual | Automatic | Agile Design |

+    &nbsp;

+    #### IDE: Declare and Debug

+    The check credit rules are shown below.
+Observe they are entered in your IDE (code completion etc), and can be debugged using standard logging and the debugger.

     <img src="https://github.com/ApiLogicServer/Docs/blob/main/docs/images/integration/logic-chaining.jpeg?raw=true">